brucemack/brucemack.github.io/_posts/2025-12-06-asl-authentication.md

 As today, nodes on the network periodically post their public-facing IP address and port number into register.allstarlink.org.

-* Every 10 minutes each live node signs the IP address/port combination using the node's private key and posts it to register.allstarlink.org.
+* Every 10 minutes each live node signs their desired IP address/port combination using the node's private key and posts it to register.allstarlink.org.
 * The ASL registration server uses the node's public key to validate the signature.
 * The ASL registration server checks the request against a black-list.